SydneyJake/sydneydimmock/index.md

 # Posters
 * Sydney Dimmock, Cian O'Donnell, & Conor Houghton.
 (2022).
 A Bayesian approach to phases for frequency-tagged EEG for the cognitive neuroscience of language. _Cognitive Modeling and Computational Linguistics (CMCL)_, Dublin.
 Zenodo. https://doi.org/10.5281/zenodo.6612450

+# Other
+* A short RStan tutorial presented at <a href="https://www.bristol.ac.uk/neuroscience/events/2022/bbb22.html)">Bristol Bayes for the Brain</a> 2022 can be found in this <a href="https://github.com/BayesianReadingGroup/StanTutorial">repository</a>.